v8/v8.dev/src/blog/wasm-code-caching-for-devs.md

 **Target:** v8.dev/blog \
 PR: [https://github.com/v8/v8.dev/pull/190](https://github.com/v8/v8.dev/pull/190)

 ## Code caching for WebAssembly Developers

 There’s a saying among developers that the fastest code is code that doesn’t run.
 Likewise, the fastest compiling code is code that doesn’t have to be compiled.
 WebAssembly code caching is a new optimization in Chrome and V8 that tries to avoid code compilation by caching the native code produced by the compiler.
 We’ve [written](/blog/code-caching) [about](/blog/improved-code-caching) [how](/blog/code-caching-for-devs) Chrome and V8 cache JavaScript code in the past, and best practices for taking advantage of this optimization.
 In this blog post, we will describe the operation of Chrome’s WebAssembly code cache and how developers can take advantage of it to speed up loading for applications with large WebAssembly modules.

 ## WebAssembly Compilation Recap

 WebAssembly is a way to run non-JavaScript code on the Web.
 A web app can use WebAssembly by loading a `.wasm `resource, which contains partially compiled code from another language, such as C, C++, or Rust (and more to come.)
 The WebAssembly compiler’s job is to decode the `.wasm` resource, validate that it is well-formed, and then compile it to native machine code that can be executed on the user’s machine.

 V8 has two compilers for WebAssembly, Liftoff and TurboFan.
 [Liftoff](/blog/liftoff) is the baseline compiler, which compiles modules as quickly as possible so execution can begin as soon as possible.
 TurboFan is V8’s optimizing compiler for both JavaScript and WebAssembly.
-It runs in the background to generate high quality native code to give the web app optimal performance over the long term.
+It runs in the background to generate high quality native code to give a web app optimal performance over the long term.
 For large WebAssembly modules, TurboFan can take significant amounts of time - 30 seconds to a minute or more - to completely finish compiling a WebAssembly module to native code.

 That’s where code caching comes in.
 Once TurboFan has finished compiling a large WebAssembly module, Chrome can save the code in its cache so that the next time the module is loaded, we can skip both Liftoff and TurboFan compilation, leading to faster startup and reduced power consumption - compiling code is very CPU-intensive.

 WebAssembly code caching uses the same machinery in Chrome that is used for JavaScript code caching.
 We use the same type of storage, and the same double-keyed caching technique that keeps code compiled by different origins separate in accordance with [site-isolation](https://developers.google.com/web/updates/2018/07/site-isolation), an important Chrome security feature.

 ## WebAssembly Code Caching Algorithm

 For now, WebAssembly caching is only implemented for the streaming API calls, `compileStreaming` and `instantiateStreaming`.
 These operate on an HTTP fetch of a `.wasm `resource, making it easier to use Chrome’s resource fetching and caching mechanisms, and providing a handy resource URL to use as the key to identify the WebAssembly module.
 The caching algorithm works as follows:

 1. When a `.wasm` resource is first requested (i.e. a _cold run_), Chrome downloads it from the network and streams it to V8 to compile.
 Chrome also stores the `.wasm` resource in the browser’s resource cache, stored in the file system of the user’s device.
 This resource cache allows Chrome to load the resource faster the next time it’s needed.
 2. When TurboFan has completely finished compiling the module, and if the `.wasm` resource is large enough (currently 128 Kilobytes), Chrome will write the compiled code to the WebAssembly code cache.
 This code cache is physically separate from the resource cache in step 1.